How to Get a Ladies Garment Trading License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Setting up under Activity Code 4771.83 at Dubai South Business Hub Free Zone involves a structured process that can typically be completed within a matter of weeks.
-Licence registration fees, visa allocation costs, and annual renewal charges vary depending on the package selected, the number of visas required, and whether physical office or warehouse space is included.
-Indicative total setup costs for a basic trading licence package at Dubai South Free Zone generally start from approximately AED 12,000 to AED 20,000, though this can vary.
+License registration fees, visa allocation costs, and annual renewal charges vary depending on the package selected, the number of visas required, and whether physical office or warehouse space is included.
+Indicative total setup costs for a basic trading license package at Dubai South Free Zone generally start from approximately AED 12,000 to AED 20,000, though this can vary.
 It is advisable to request a tailored quote from the free zone authority or a registered business setup consultant.

 The step-by-step process typically follows this sequence: